 How to Find Cheap Accommodation in Andaman?

 Unlike other exotic destinations where you’d find all kinds of luxury hotels, Andaman Islands are more grounded.
-The number of fancy accommodation options are limited, and their prices are on the higher side.
+The number of fancy accommodation options is limited, and their prices are on the higher side.

 Then, book them as soon as you find them.
 Else, you will end up spending way more money than required.